apache/calcite/site/_docs/howto.md

 ## Building from git

-Prerequisites are git, maven (3.2.1 or later) and Java (JDK 1.7 or later, 1.8 preferred) on your path.
+Prerequisites are git, maven (3.2.1 or later) and Java (JDK 8 or later) on your path.

 Create a local copy of the github repository,
 `cd` to its root directory,